Catalytic converter theft – what you need to know

 2. Cameras and alarms

-You could also get an alarm installed in your car and put a car alarm sticker on 1 of the windows to put thieves off.
+You could also get an alarm installed in your car and add a car alarm sticker to your window to put thieves off.

 3. Anti-theft devices

-Given the rise in catalytic converter theft, various devices have emerged to make it more physically difficult for thieves to remove catalytic converters.
-Toyota is among those to have developed an anti-theft device to protect catalytic converters - Catloc.
+Given the rise in catalytic converter theft, there are several devices on the market that make it more physically difficult for thieves to remove catalytic converters.

-If your catalytic converter is just bolted on then you could also consider asking a garage to weld the bolts as this makes it more difficult to remove.
+If your catalytic converter is bolted on then you could also consider asking a garage to weld the bolts.
+This makes it more difficult to remove.
+Some mechanics also use ‘cat cages’ to add extra protection.

 4. Etching or watermarking

-You could get a garage to etch a serial number onto your catalytic converter, so it’s easily traceable in the event of theft.
+Get a garage to etch a serial number onto your catalytic converter, so it’s easily traceable if it's stolen.

 Toyota has also been running a catalytic converter theft prevention programme offering invisible watermarking to help catch thieves.